 We now sketch the observations that lead to our code designs.
-Our first observation is that by assiging each worker multiple smaller subtasks we can realize a more continuous completion process.
+Our first observation is that by assigning each worker multiple smaller subtasks we can realize a more continuous completion process.
 This enables the exploitation of a broader spectrum of workers, including stragglers, and motivates the design of BICC.
 Our second observation is we recognize the inherently sequential processing nature of compute nodes.
 Once a worker is assigned multiple tasks, and due to sequential processing, more workers will finish their first assigned subtask than their second (or third, fourth, etc.).
 We exploit this observation in MLCC by grouping subtasks into {\em levels}, one subtask per level.
 Workers all start with their first level subtask.
-Since the most workers complete their first level subtask, we assign the first level the highest rate; later levels generally receive lower rates.
-So, while in BICC all subtasks are jointly encoded, in MLCC encoding distinct levels is independently.
-On the one hand, this means that BICC enjoys a more flexible recovery ability than MLCC, which result in a lower computation time.
+Since most workers complete their first level subtask, we assign the first level the highest rate; later levels generally receive lower rates.
+So, while in BICC all subtasks are jointly encoded, in MLCC the encoding of distinct levels is independent.
+On the one hand, this means that BICC enjoys more flexible recovery requirements than does MLCC, which results in lower computation time.
 On the other hand, BICC suffers from more complicated decoding and higher communication overhead than MLCC.
 These characteristics roughly parallel bit-interleaved coded modulation (BICM)~\cite{BICM:1998} and multilevel coding (MLC)~\cite{MLCC:1999}, hence the choice of names.
-We also introduce randomized MLCC (RMLCC) in which each worker randomly picks (without replacement) a level of computation and completes the encoded subtask pertinent to that level.
-Due to this random allocation mechanism and for large enough number of workers, the same number of workers on average are assigned with different permutation of orders.
-This mitigates the recovery ability of MLCC.
-To combine the strengths of BICC and MLCC we introduce a hybrid version.
-This version realizes an achievable design trade-off between computation, decoding, and communication times.
-We note that our methods can be used in conjunction with any coded computing method.
-We illustrate this showing how we can use our methods to accelerate all previously developed coded computing technique by enabling them to exploit stragglers.
-We prove both theoretically and experimentally that our proposed hierarchical techniques improve the total finishing time when applies to standard coded computing schemes.
-We numerically show that our method realizes a $66\%$ improvement in the expected finishing time for a widely studied modeled of shifted exponential completion time of each subtask.
-On Amazon EC2, the gain was $28\%$ when stragglers are simulated.
+To mitigate the recovery requirements of MLCC, we introduce randomized MLCC (RMLCC) in which each worker randomly picks (without replacement) a level of computation and completes the encoded subtask pertinent to that level.
+Due to this random permutation of levels across each worker and for large enough number of workers, the same number of workers on average are assigned a different permutation of levels.
+This makes the recovery mechanism of MLCC more flexible.